"In helping others, we shall help ourselves, for whatever good we give out completes teh circle and comes back to us."

 Spirit Girls, a program of Spirit of Women, is designed to reach young women through events targeted at promoting self-esteem, encouraging healthy lifestyles and having lots of fun!

 Girls in grades 7 through 12 are eligible to participate in Spirit Girls.
-Participants must be a resident of Forrest General's 17-county service area, including these counties: Covington, Forrest, George, Greene, Jasper, Jefferson Davis, Jones, Lamar, Lawrence, Marion, Pearl River, Perry, Simpson, Smith, Stone, Wayne or Walthall.
+Participants must be a resident of Forrest General's 17-county service area, including these counties: Covington, Forrest, George, Greene, Hancock, Jasper, Jefferson Davis, Jones, Lamar, Lawrence, Marion, Pearl River, Perry, Pike, Simpson, Smith, Stone, Wayne or Walthall.
 The Spirit Girls meet once a month on Sunday afternoons from 2:30-4 p.m. in Hattiesburg.

 "As we continue to grow the Spirit of Women program, we feel it is important to reach today's young ladies so that they will mature into healthy young women," said Millie Swan, Director of Marketing and Physician Relations and Spirit of Women Director at Forrest General.
 "The Spirit Girls program allows young ladies to give back to the community, participate in fun, hip events and at the same time, along with their mothers, focus on education and important issues facing today's teenagers."